-'Terrifying': How a single line of computer code put thousands of innocent Turks in jail | CBC News
+'Terrifying': How a single line of computer code put thousands of innocent Turks in jail

 Aktaş said Bylock "was seen as a definitive, important piece of evidence" in the hunt to weed out Gülenists.
 Accepting Bylock cases was dangerous; any more than six at a time would have put him in jeopardy, Aktaş said.

-Aktaş, who is based in Antalya on Turkey's Aegean coast, describes an atmosphere "where everyone was suspicious of everyone else," pitting neighbour against neighbour, sibling against sibling.
+Aktaş, who is based in Antalya on Turkey's Mediterranean coast, describes an atmosphere "where everyone was suspicious of everyone else," pitting neighbour against neighbour, sibling against sibling.

 "There was no room for argument," with prosecutors and judges, Aktaş said.